bbc/peaks.js/README.md

 # Using Peaks.js in your own project

-Peaks can be included in any web page by following these steps:
+Peaks.js can be included in any web page by following these steps:

 1. include it your web page
 1. include a media element and its [waveform data file](https://github.com/bbcrd/audiowaveform)
-1. initialise Peaks
+1. initialise Peaks.js

 ```html
 <div id="peaks-container"></div>